How to Grow and Care for Smilax Asparagus Fern (Asparagus asparagoides) Indoors

 Move the plant to a brighter spot where it can receive medium to bright, indirect light or instal a grow light if the natural lighting is not adequate.

-Decrease watering during the cold period to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Decrease watering in the cold season to keep the soil barely moist but never allow the soil to dry out completely.
+Read more on how to water houseplants correctly.

 Plant dying